 What about confetti on the famous steps?

-After your ceremony the Registrars will invite your guests to leave your ceremony room and take their position on the steps outside the Register Office.
-You can use any kind of confetti and confetti can also be purchased from the Register Office reception desk downstairs from the Chelsea Manor Street entrance.
-The Registrars will then watch for your photographer to give the thumbs up for your exit.
-You are then welcome to have any group photographs taken on the steps.
+After your ceremony the Registrars will invite your guests to leave your ceremony room and take their position on the famous Kings Road steps.
+You can use any kind of confetti and confetti can also be bought from the Register Office reception desk downstairs from the Chelsea Manor Street entrance.
+The Registrars give your photographer to give the thumbs up for your exit.

 Where can we have couple photographs taken after our ceremony?